pYtoner/rust_core_bluetooth/README.md

 ## Crate Features

 By default MPSC rendezvous channel from `std` is used to perform native framework calls.
-With `async_std_unstable` feature chis channel can be replaced with `async_std::sync::channel` making it possible to pump events in async context.
+With `async_std` feature chis channel can be replaced with `async_std::sync::channel` making it possible to pump events in async context.
 Note the `async_std` will need `unstable` feature enabled.